linode/docs/docs/platform/billing-and-support/support/index.md

 Linode provides community spaces, an AI-powered assistant, libraries of reference material, and status updates for infrastructure components:

 -   **Linode Community and the Community Site:** Customers and staff discuss the projects they're working on in the [Linode Community Site](/community/questions/).
 You can search this site to see if your issue has already been addressed there.
-If you can't find any existing posts related to your issue, you can create a new one or ask your question in the [IRC channel](/chat/).
+If you can't find any existing posts related to your issue, you can create a new one or ask your question in the **IRC channel** listed on [Support](https://www.linode.com/support/) page.

     ![Linode Community Site](community-site-header.png "Linode Community Site")